AJaySi/AI-Writer/README.md

 # How to Alwrity - Getting Started

 Alwrity assists content creators and digital marketers in keyword web research, AI website & Social media content generation & AI Copywriting.
-Our toolkit integrates (OpenAI, Gemini) AI models for text generation, image creation(Stability.ai), STT(whisper, AssemblyAI) and Web or local data analysis, streamlining your content creation pipeline and ensuring high-quality output with minimal effort.
+Our toolkit integrates (OpenAI, Gemini, Anthropic) AI models for text generation, image creation(Stability.ai), STT(whisper, AssemblyAI) and Web or local data analysis, streamlining your content creation pipeline and ensuring high-quality output with minimal effort.

 Prompting is abstracted to get going sooner.
 Focus on your content quality, rather than AI tooling around it.
 Alwrity gives personalization, factual web researched & SEO optimized content and tools for automating content & digital marketing.